-SSL/TLS handshakes improves network security and optimizes legacy
+Examining SSL/TLS handshakes improves network security and optimizes legacy and Advanced URL

 Here’s how it works

-a TLS protocol extension that contains the hostname of a requested
+field, a TLS protocol extension that contains the hostname of a requested website.

-the website, it terminates the handshake and ends the web session immediately.
+rule blocks the website, the handshake terminates and the web session ends

-If no threat is detected and the traffic is allowed per policy,
+immediately.
+If no threat is detected and the traffic is allowed per policy, the

-the SSL/TLS handshake is completed and application data is exchanged
+SSL/TLS handshake is completed and application data is exchanged through the secure

 URL filtering response